 How to Care for Grape Ivy Houseplant

 Caring for grape ivy is a lesson in less is more.
-These plants do not care for temperatures over 80°F., especially those into the 90s.
-When growing grape ivy plants, maintaining temperatures between 68-82 degrees Fahrenheit is crucial in how to care for grape ivy houseplants.
-Temperatures over or under this range tend to repress the growth of the several foot long runners of this beautiful hanging plant.
+These plants do not care for temperatures over 80 F. (27 C.), especially those into the 90s (32 c.).
+When growing grape ivy plants, maintaining temperatures between 68-82 F. (10-28 C.) is crucial in how to care for grape ivy houseplants.
+Temperatures over or under this range tend to repress the growth of the long runners of this beautiful hanging plant.

 As mentioned above, when caring for grape ivy, a low light exposure is most advantageous, although grape ivy can tolerate bright to moderate light if kept sufficiently moist.
 Allow soil of grape ivy to dry slightly between waterings, taking care not to over irrigate.